 All thirteen nominees grew up within a three-mile radius of Cardiff Bay.
 Many battled prejudice and racism before leaving Wales to find fame as Rugby League superstars in the North of England.

-A panel of experts has narrowed down the nominees to 13 names (the number of players in a Rugby League team) and the public are invited to take part by voting for their top three.
-The results will then be passed to the panel for consideration.
-The names of those players who will be honoured will then be revealed ahead of the unveiling of a suitable monument.
+A panel of experts narrowed down 13 nominees (the number of players in a Rugby League team) and the public were invited to take part by voting for their top three.

 Meet the Cardiff Bay Rugby League Giants XIII